the-t-in-rtf/c2lc-coding-environment/public/audio/left-turn/README.md

 # About These Files

 These sounds were recorded for this project, see the LICENSE.txt file for terms of use.
-The patch used is from the Arturia V Collection, and is a DX7 patch called "ROM2A 29 - Cow Bell".
+The patch used is from the Arturia V Collection, and is a Synthi patch called "Shaker".

 Each filename corresponds to the pitch of the note.
 The individual sounds are meant to be sped up and slowed down to simulate a fuller range of pitches.

+The 16-step sequence of notes used is (0s for unplayed, 1 for played):

+1 1 0 1 0 1 1 1 1 1 0 1 0 1 1 0

 ## Timing